Anisotropic Neural Representation Learning for High-Quality Neural Rendering: Experiments

-\paragraph{Anisotropy regularization.} We investigate the impact of anisotropy regularization in Figure \ref{fig:regularization}.
-Our method benefits more from a larger $\lambda$ in terms of PSNR and LPIPS across two datasets, with $\lambda=1e-4$ being the best.
+\paragraph{Anisotropy regularization.} We first verify the effectiveness of different anisotropy regularization loss terms for the mapping process from Sec. \ref{subsec: training}.
+The experimental results in Table \ref{table:ablation_re} and Fig. \ref{fig:ablation_pic} show that using all losses together leads to the best overall performance.
+Without anisotropy regularization loss (\emph{w/o $\mathcal{L}_{aniso}$}) or without anisotropy density (\emph{w/o aniso-$\sigma$}) or latent feature (\emph{w/o aniso-$\mathbf{e}$}) regularization in $\mathcal{L}_{aniso}$, the reconstruction performance drops significantly, indicating that these anisotropy regularization losses are important for the disambiguation of the optimization process.
+We also investigate the impact of anisotropy regularization strength in Fig. \ref{fig:ablation2}.
+Our method benefits more from a larger $\lambda$ in terms of PSNR and LPIPS across two datasets, with $\lambda=1e^{-4}$ being the best.
 Note that $\mathcal{L}_{aniso}$ is disabled when $\lambda=0$.
-When $\lambda \geq1e-3$, the rendering quality decreases.
+When $\lambda \geq1e^{-3}$, the rendering quality decreases.
 Because the overly strong anisotropy penalization leads to limited anisotropy in representation.
-In our experiments, we set $\lambda=1e-4$ to balance anisotropy capturing and overfitting.
+In our experiments, we set $\lambda=1e^{-4}$ to balance anisotropy capturing and over-fitting.